benlau/underline/README.md

 _::map(collection, iteratee)
 ```

 Creates an array of values by running each element in collection throught iteratee.
-The iteratee is invoked with three arguments: (value, index, collection).
-The index and collection parameters are optional.
+The iteratee is invoked with one to three arguments: [value, [index, [collection]]].

 Arguments: